 We believe that the terms of these agreements are no less favorable than the terms that we could obtain from disinterested third parties.
 The terms of the agreements with the same title between us and our respective affiliated Chinese entities are almost identical except for the amount of the business loans to the shareholders of each entity and the amount of service fees paid by each entity.
 We believe that Messrs.
 Fan, Zhu, Yang and Yan and Ms. Zhang will not receive any personal benefits from these agreements except as shareholders of our company.
-According to our PRC counsel, Commerce & Finance Law Offices, these agreements are valid, binding and enforceable under the current laws and regulations of China.
+According to our PRC counsel, Commerce & Finance Law Offices, except for those pledges which have not been registered with the relevant Administration for Industry and Commerce, these agreements are valid, binding and enforceable under the current laws and regulations of China.
 The principal terms of these agreements are described below.